-- (1) This By-law applies to all land within the geographical area of the Municipality, including land owned by the state. - (2) This By-law binds every owner and their successor-in-title and every user of land, including the state.
+- (1) This By-law applies to all land within the Moses Kotane municipal area, including land owned by the state and Tribal Authorities. - (2) This By-law binds every owner and their successor-in-title and every user of land, including the state.